JLESC/jlesc.github.io/_projects/tool_pandt_project.md

 ## Future plans

+Further XcalableMP support for XMPT and tasklet.
-The existing integration of XcalableMP and Scalasca will be updated to the latest community-developed Score-P instrumentation and measurement infrastructure.
+Existing integration of XcalableMP and Scalasca will be updated to the latest community-developed Score-P instrumentation and measurement infrastructure.
 Investigate Extrae and Score-P support required for XcalableMP.
-Use of Scalasca/Score-P and Paraver/Extrae to analyse execution performance of RIKEN FIBER mini-apps.
+Use of Scalasca/Score-P and Paraver/Extrae to analyse execution performance of RIKEN FIBER mini-apps and other applications.
-Address terminology inconsistencies between JSC and BSC tools in their analyses and documentation.
 Workshops and training organised under the auspices of VI-HPS
 {% cite VIHPS --file external/tool_pandt_project.bib %}
 or the POP Centre of Excellence {% cite POP --file external/tool_pandt_project.bib %}.